This post may contain affiliate links. See our affiliate disclaimer here.

 But I’m telling you every single website on Google said do not take babies under three months over 5,000 feet elevation.

 Not one site.
-Not a couple sites.
+Not a couple of sites.
 Every single one we looked at.

 “Babies under 3 months do not have mature enough lungs to handle the altitude stress, so wait until the baby has reached that milestone to take your trip.” (source)